FuelLabs/fuel-indexer/docs/src/quickstart/index.md

     Stop a running index.
 ```

-> IMPORTANT: If you want more details on how this index works, checkout or [Block Explorer index example](https://fuellabs.github.io/fuel-indexer/master/examples/block-explorer.html).
+> IMPORTANT: If you want more details on how this index works, checkout our [block explorer index example](https://fuellabs.github.io/fuel-indexer/master/examples/block-explorer.html).

 ### 2.3 Deploying our index